jg-rp/liquid/docs/guides/custom-filters.md

 # Custom Filters

-In Python Liquid, a [filter](../language/introduction.md#filters) can be implemented as a Python function, or any callable that accepts at least one argument, the left hand side of a filtered expression.
-The function's return value will be output, assigned or piped to more filters.
+In Python Liquid, a [filters](../language/introduction.md#filters) are implemented as a Python functions or callable classes that accept at least one argument, the left hand side of a filtered expression.
+The callable's return value will be output, assigned or piped to more filters.

 :::info
 All built-in filters are implemented in this way, so have a look in [liquid/builtin/filters/](https://github.com/jg-rp/liquid/tree/main/liquid/builtin/filters) for examples.